Firework Safety Gear & PPE

 Eyes.
 A pair of goggles such as those sold by DIY stores will suffice.
 Firework retailers often give away free goggles but check them for fit and comfort first, you may need to invest in something a little better, especially if you wear glasses.
 Note: Spectacles are not considered suitable eye protection on their own.

 Head.
-Mainly from fallout from above.
 At the least you should be wearing some form of hat or baseball cap, but a proper safety helmet is recommended (see below).

 Body.
 If a firework goes very badly wrong you may be hit by a projectile.
 As a minimum here you should be wearing a thick coat, something that will help to protect you from an impact.
-Arms and legs should be covered (something reasonably thick such as jeans are recommended).
+Arms and legs should be covered.

 Ears.
 If your display has a lot of bangs (or if you display regularly) then you should look into ear protection.
 At the basic level, disposable ear plugs are fine (3M yellow or orange ones are particularly good).